I bought something from a door-to-door salesperson. Can I get out of the contract?

 Cancel your contract

 Before the deadline passes, you must tell the seller that you want to cancel the agreement.
 It is a good idea to tell them in writing.
-There are sample cancellation letters on the Ministry of Government and Consumer Services website.

 Your letter should include:

 - the date

 - the name and address of the company